sundios/SEO-Dashboard/README.md

 4. **Load**: Build a REST API that will parse all of our MySQL tables into JSON.
 This is in folder **4RESTapi**.
 We are using NodeJS and ExpressJS to build our restful API.

-5. **Analyse**: Create a dashboard where we will load our data and analyze it using tables and visualizations.
+5. **Analyze**: Create a dashboard where we will load our data and analyze it using tables and visualizations.
 This is in folder **dashboard**.
 Reactjs, ChartJS, Axios, and Reactstrap.

 ## Visualizations